japanoise/gomacs/README.md

 - `auto-indent-mode` - copy indentation from previous line when inserting a newline.
 - `tilde-mode` - draw `vi`-style blue tildes on lines outside the file
+- `xsel-jump-to-cursor-mode` - jump to the mouse cursor position before pasting from the X selection

 ## Why?